 Proper airflow is the secret to an efficient and reliable walk-in cooler.
 When cold air can’t circulate freely, you get warm spots, spoiled inventory, and a refrigeration system that works way too hard.
 A walk-in cooler can only perform as well as the airflow inside it, so if you want to fix uneven temperatures, this is the best place to start.
 By making a few simple adjustments to how you load and maintain your unit, you can significantly improve its performance and protect your products.

-Position Fans for Maximum Effect
+Position Fans for Better Air Circulation

 The evaporator fans are the heart of your cooler’s air circulation system.
 Their job is to push cold air throughout the entire space, but they can’t do that if they’re blocked.
 Make sure tall stacks of boxes or equipment aren’t placed directly in front of the fan units.
 You want to give the air a clear path to travel across the ceiling and down the walls.
 Check that the fans themselves are clean and spinning freely.
 If a fan motor seems slow or noisy, it might be time for a professional inspection to prevent a bigger failure down the road.